rbprado/Ruby-MongoDB-VMs/README.md

 ## Notes

-The script greetings.rb executes query and insert to mongodb in another VM.
+The script greetings.rb executes a query and an insert to mongodb in another VM.

-The call to the script was put inside the .bashrc file of vagrant user of the develop VM.
+The greetings.rb script must be called from the develop VM according the Tutorial.

 ---